 Failure demand occurs when a customer must contact a service provider repeatedly and possibly through different channels to resolve their problem or to receive the service they need.
-That represents a growing problem in both the public and private sectors, causing unnecessary workload in more services.
-Up to 80 percent of customer contacts with companies can be labelled as failure demand.
-“In many organizations the costs are increasing due to the workload Failure Demand causes.
-In addition, it usually has a negative effect on the customer and employee experience”, describes Hermanni Hyytiälä, the Finnish expert in Failure Demand.
+That represents a growing problem in both the public and private sectors, causing unnecessary workload in most services.
+Aiwo has verified the results of academic research: Up to 70 percent of customer contacts can be labelled as failure demand.
+“In many organisations the costs are increasing due to the workload failure demand causes.
+In addition, it usually has a negative effect on the customer and employee experience”, describes Hermanni Hyytiälä, the Nordic leading expert in failure demand.

-A Finnish company, Aiwo Digital, has developed the first AI-based solution that can identify failure demand from customer contacts.
-The innovation is based on Hyytiälä's expertise in failure demand, an area which he has been researching for the past 15 years.
+A Finnish company, Aiwo, is the first AI-based solution that can identify failure demand from customer contacts.
+The innovation is based on Hyytiälä’s expertise in failure demand, an area which he has been researching for the past 15 years.
 “Identifying failure demand has previously required manual consulting work, for example, in listening to customer calls or going through customer feedback.
 Creating a situational picture of failure demand has required several months of manual work.
 However, in the rapidly changing economy, a report based on historical information does not help to solve the current situation”, says Hyytiälä.

-Failure demand is an increasing problem in service organizations and it has consequences at many different levels: the customer is dissatisfied, the organization is overwhelmed, employees are tired and costs go up.
+Failure demand is an increasing problem in service organisations and it has consequences at many different levels: the customer is dissatisfied, the organisation is overwhelmed, employees are tired and costs go up.

 Reducing failure demand brings several benefits to companies simultaneously: improved service quality and availability, increased customer and employee satisfaction, and significantly reduced customer service costs.